command-tab/awesome-xbox-development/README.md

 ### Development Tools

 * [XboxDev](https://github.com/XboxDev) -  A GitHub organization hosting a collection of tools, firmware, and some reference material
+* [XBEpy](https://github.com/LoveMHz/XBEpy) - A library for viewing, extracting, and validating data inside the Xbox executable file

 ### Reverse Engineering